Explore Azure Storage

 -

 Wait for deployment to complete.
-Then go to the resource that was deployed.
+Then select Go to resource to open the storage account that was deployed.

 Explore blob storage